 In this podcast we proudly continue the spirit of James Lawrence’s vision of sharing useful information for country dwellers and anyone seeking to tread a little more lightly upon the earth.

-Harrowsmith Radio airs every other Wednesday from 1:00pm to 2:00pm.
+Harrowsmith Radio airs every fourth Wednesday from 1:00pm to 2:00pm.

 Zero Waste Countdown is a 30 minute radio show all about sustainability from a zero waste perspective.